Stress comes in many forms, sometimes positive and useful for peak performance and sometimes counterproductive when built up over a period of time.

 It is not the role of managers to be counsellors, nor are they trained for this, however managers are required to support their team to perform effectively and guide them appropriately.

-- Download Course Brochure > Emotional First Aid – Conversations With Colleagues That Really Count
+- Enquire for the course brochure > Emotional First Aid – Conversations With Colleagues That Really Count

 Peer Support Programs To Successfully Manage Stress